Intel® Software Development Emulator

 • The dynamic statistics are recorded and emitted several ways: (1) per-thread, (2) per function per thread, and (3) summed for the entire run.
 Instruction counts by function are also emitted if symbols are found for the application.

-• The output is written to a mix.out file in the current directory.
+• The output is written to a sde-mix-out.txt file in the current directory.
 The output file name can be changed using the -omix option:

 • The top 20 basic blocks are always printed in the output with their execution weights.